We are proud to have a fully vaccinated staff. Our practice is taking all COVID precautions. Read more information here

 What is cancer?

-Cancer refers to a group of diseases that cause the cells in your body to divide uncontrollably and destroy body tissue.
-Over time, cancerous cells crowd out normal, healthy cells, resulting in serious, and in some cases life-threatening, health problems.
+Cancer is a group of diseases that cause the cells in your body to divide uncontrollably and destroy body tissue.
+Over time, cancerous cells crowd out normal, healthy cells, resulting in serious and in some cases life-threatening, health problems.

 What is cancer screening?